The Complete Guide to Kudremukh Trek

 Kudremukh Trek can be divided into 3 sections.
 They are:

-- Trek from Ontimara 2 to Final stretch which has a steeper ascent
+- Trek from Ontimara to the Ridge.

-- The Ridge walk from the final section to the peak
+- The Ridge walk to the peak.

 Trail map of Kudremukh Trek.
 The screenshot is from Google Earth Pro